Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-Figure~\ref{fig:instant_temperature} shows instantaneous temperature contours and velocity vectors at several values of $Ra$.
-At $Ra = 10^{7}$ (see figure~\ref{fig:instant_temperature}$a$), a four-roll LSC spans the domain.
+Figure~\ref{fig:instant_temperature} shows instantaneous temperature contours at several values of \(Ra\).
+At \(Ra=10^7\) (see figure~\ref{fig:instant_temperature}\textit{a}), a four-roll LSC spans the domain.
 Thin thermal boundary layers develop along the horizontal walls, while the roll interiors remain relatively quiescent.
-At $Ra = 10^{8}$ (see figure~\ref{fig:instant_temperature}$b$), the roll structure persists, but the number of rolls increases from four to six, see the discussion in \citet{Wang2020PRL, Xu2023PRF}.
+At \(Ra=10^8\) (see figure~\ref{fig:instant_temperature}\textit{b}), the roll structure persists, but the number of rolls increases from four to six; see the discussion in \citet{Wang2020PRL} and \citet{Xu2023PRF}.
 Small-scale instabilities develop, producing wavy shear layers and secondary eddies near the corners and roll edges, and plume detachment becomes more frequent.
-At $Ra = 10^{9}$ (see figure~\ref{fig:instant_temperature}$c$), the LSC weakens, and the interior contains smaller, less coherent vortices.
+At \(Ra=10^9\) (see figure~\ref{fig:instant_temperature}\textit{c}), the LSC weakens, and the interior contains smaller, less coherent vortices.
 Plume ejection and impingement become more frequent and exhibit greater spatial variability.
-At $Ra = 10^{10}$ (see figure~\ref{fig:instant_temperature}$d$), additional small-scale vortices emerge, and the bulk temperature field becomes well mixed, although regions of hot-plume ejection and cold-plume impingement remain identifiable.
-At $Ra = 10^{11}$ (see figure~\ref{fig:instant_temperature}$e$), the flow is dominated by small scales and is strongly mixed throughout the bulk.
-A sustained multi-roll LSC is no longer observed, but plume activity near the horizontal boundaries remains vigorous.
-Overall, the flow patterns in the $\Gamma = 4$ cell are consistent with those reported for the $\Gamma = 2$ cell by \citet{Zhu2018PRL} and for the $\Gamma = 1$ cell by \cite{Zhang2017JFM,he2024turbulent,Gao2024JFM}.
+At \(Ra=10^{10}\) (see figure~\ref{fig:instant_temperature}\textit{d}), additional small-scale vortices emerge, and the bulk temperature field becomes well mixed, although regions of hot-plume ejection and cold-plume impingement remain identifiable.
+At \(Ra=10^{11}\) (see figure~\ref{fig:instant_temperature}\textit{e}), the flow is dominated by small scales and is mixed throughout the bulk.
+A sustained multi-roll LSC is no longer evident, but plume activity near the horizontal boundaries remains pronounced.
+Overall, the flow patterns in the \(\Gamma=4\) cell are consistent with those reported for the \(\Gamma=2\) cell by \citet{Zhu2018PRL} and for the \(\Gamma=1\) cell by \citet{Zhang2017JFM}, \citet{he2024turbulent} and \citet{Gao2024JFM}.
 A detailed comparison of the flow statistics in terms of the Nusselt number is provided in table~\ref{tb:dns}.
-For reviews of LSC and plume dynamics, see \cite{Lohse2010ARFM, Chilla2012EPJE, Xia2023NSR, Lohse2023PT, Lohse2024RMP, Xia2025ActaMS}.
+For reviews of LSC and plume dynamics, see \citet{Lohse2010ARFM}, \citet{ Chilla2012EPJE}, \citet{Xia2023NSR}, \citet{Lohse2023PT,Lohse2024RMP} and \citet{Xia2025ActaMS}.